 It may be tempting to reach for a bulk pack of budget treats, but check out the label before you do.
 Quality ingredients tend to cost a bit more, and treats at the lowest end of the price spectrum are usually full of cheap fillers and undesirable additives.

 Biscuits: Budget dog biscuits typically cost $3 to $5 per 20-ounce bag, but many within this price range are packed with undesirable ingredients.
 Natural dog biscuits are generally healthier and tend to be priced around $5 to $15 per eight-ounce bag, depending on the ingredients.

 Soft treats: Soft dog treats range anywhere from $3 to $10 for an eight-ounce bag, depending on the quality of the ingredients.

 Freeze dried treats: Freeze dried treats are the most expensive, averaging between $20 and $30 for a 10-ounce package.

-Jerky: Jerky treats tend to cost between $6 and $15 for a 10-ounce package, with prices increasing with higher-quality cuts of meat and less preservatives.
+Jerky: Jerky treats tend to cost between $6 and $15 for a 10-ounce package, with prices increasing with higher-quality cuts of meat and fewer preservatives.

 Dental treats: Dental treats that are specifically designed to clean teeth usually cost between $20 and $30 for a pack of 30 regular chews or 60 small chews.